-Symptoms can vary, depending on the plant’s overall health, the cultivar, environmental factors, and life stage at the time of infection:
+Symptoms can vary depending on the plant’s overall health, the cultivar, environmental factors, and life stage at the time of infection:

 This disease is easily mistaken for curly top and alfalfa mosaic virus.
-You can take samples to your County Extension Office, though the control measures are rather similar for all three diseases.
+You can take samples to your County Extension Office, though the control measures are similar for all three diseases.

 How tomato spotted wilt spreads

-Tomato spotted wilt control
+Managing tomato spotted wilt

 May you never find tomato spotted wilt in your garden!